certat/intelmq-docker/DEVELOP-GUIDE.md

 When you do this:

-* Yours BOTS files will be mixed with intelmq original BOTS
+* Yours BOTS files will be mixed with intelmq original BOTS and the copied to runtime environment
 * Yours bots will be installed

 ### Additional environment variables